serivesmejia/EOCV-Sim/README.md

       - Changelog:

+      	- Gradle is now used as the main build system
         - Added variable tuner for public non-final supported fields in the pipeline, accessible on the bottom part of the image viewport.
         - Pipeline pause and resume option to save resources, pauses automatically with image sources for one-shot analysis
         - Top Menu bar containing new features/convenient shortcuts:
           - Save Mat to disk option in File submenu
           - Restart feature in File submenu
           - Shortcut for creating input sources under File -> New -> Input Source
           - Settings menu under Edit submenu
           - "About" information screen under Help submenu
           - Appereance themes via the FlatLaf library, selectable in the settings window
         - Telemetry now is passed to the pipeline via the constructor rather than an instance variable, check usage explaination for further details
         - Mat visualizing into the viewport is now handled in another thread to improve performance
         - Pipeline FPS are now capped at 30